floooh/oryol/doc/BUILD.md

 - d3d12-win64-vs2015-debug
 - d3d12-win64-vs2015-release

-##### Metal:
+##### Metal (OSX and iOS):

-Building with Metal support requires OSX 10.11 and Xcode7, use any of the following build configs:
+Building with Metal support requires OSX 10.11 and Xcode7.
+For iOS, a Metal-capable iOS device is needed running at least iOS9.

+Use any of the following build configs to build for OSX:

 - metal-osx-xcode-debug
 - metal-osx-xcode-release
 - metal-osx-make-debug
 - metal-osx-make-release

+...and those build configs for iOS9:

+- metal-ios-xcode-debug
+- metal-ios-xcode-release

 ### Cross-compiling